StevenBlack/vocab/million-dollar-words.md

 box.

+### Ceteris Paribus
+A Latin phrase that generally means "all other things being equal."

 ### chad
 The little paper circles that fall from the hole- puncher and litter the floor, stick to your shoes and create static electricity that makes them almost